stolostron/rhacm-docs/_pages/new_guide_setup.md

 title: "Planning new documentation"
 ---

-# Setting up a new book
+# Setting up a new book or renaming books

-Follow these instructions if you have to set up a new book/guide.
+Follow these instructions if you have to set up a new book/guide or need to rename guides.

 **Prerequisites**: You must have access to the following tools and directories: